wwnorton/style/guides-website/docs/javascript-style.md

 });
 ```

+### Keyword Spacing

-### Place 1 space before the opening parenthesis in control statements (`if`, `while` etc.).
+Place 1 space before the opening parenthesis in control statements (`if`, `while` etc.).
 Place no space between the argument list and the function name in function calls and declarations.

 eslint: [`keyword-spacing`](https://eslint.org/docs/rules/keyword-spacing.html)

 ```javascript